S. N. Lakshmi: Personal life

 Lakshmi has mentioned that "marriage didn't appeal to her", and that her brothers' grandchildren and their kids are now regulars at her house.

 Until the early 2000s, Lakshmi would move around town by driving but was forced to give it up after she broke her leg.
 On Sunday mornings she would visit Sai Kripa, a free medical centre in Chennai and help the staff.

 Death

 S. N. Lakshmi died in Chennai on 20 February 2012, aged 85.
-She had a cardiac arrest in the early hours of 20 February, following which she was rushed to a hospital.
-However, doctors declared her dead.
-Her body was kept at her Saligramam residence where film personalities made tributes.
+She had a cardiac arrest in the early hours of 20 February.
+She was taken to a hospital, where the doctors declared her dead.
+Her body was kept at her Saligramam residence where film personalities paid tributes.
 Her cremation took place in her native town of Virudhunagar.